niravnmore/phptut/se_assiginment.md

 #### System Design

-Q. What are the key elements of system design?
+Q-23.
+What are the key elements of system design?
 - The key elements of system design include:
     - **Architecture Design**: Defines the overall structure, components, and their interactions within the system.
     - **Database Design**: Specifies how data is stored, accessed, and managed, including schemas and relationships.